sensslen/Cgf.CameraControl.Main.Core/README.md

 -   edit [src/config.json](./src/config.json) to match your setup or just create a new configuration and run the application with the config parameter.
 -   run the application using `npm start` or alternatively with a custom configuration using `npm start -- --config path/to/my/specail/config.json`

-> **⚠ WARNING: Aliens are coming.**
+> **⚠ WARNING: Under Construction.**
 > The following chapters need to be rebuilt.
-They are currently under construction
+These reflect the configuration of version 1 and do no longer apply
 ## Configuration

 Configuration of the Application is storead as JSON File.
 There is the default configuration ([src/config.json](./src/config.json)) which is loaded when the config parameter is omitted when starting the application.
 Additionally the application may be started with a custom configuration that may be located anywhere on the file system.